-The core issue for men with Blood PFPs is improving the health of their blood and the energy reserves needed for optimal fertility.
+The central issue for men with Blood PFPs revolves around the health of their blood and the energy reserves needed for optimal fertility.
 We’re familiar with blood tests being a crucial part of diagnostic tests, and there are multiple aspects of blood health, with narrow ranges for “healthy” blood.
 Many factors alter blood test results, including age, diet, trauma, hydration and immune challenges.
 Changes in body functions can indicate that blood health can be improved, along with fertility levels.

-There are close connections between Blood PFP and Energy PFP as blood is essential for the transport of oxygen and nutrients to muscles, and the digestive weakness and dietary issues that are common causes of Energy PFP also contribute to people being Blood PFPs.
-Anaemia reduces oxygen transport to muscles and causes tiredness, so the two PFPs “complement” each other.
-In many ways, our blood is a significant energy reserve that supports muscle and organ function and it’s crucial for fertility.
-There are variations in how Blood PFP can develop, which we’ll call “Constitutional” and “Life” Blood.
+There are close connections between Blood PFP and Energy PFP as blood is essential for the transport of oxygen and nutrients to muscles and organs.
+The digestive weakness and dietary issues that are common features of Energy PFP also contribute to the development of Blood PFPs, and anaemia creates feelings of tiredness.
+In many ways, our blood is a significant energy reserve that supports muscle and organ function, and it’s crucial for fertility.
+There are variations in how a Blood PFP can develop, which we’ll call “Constitutional” and “Life” Blood.

-These are conditions that reduce red blood cell numbers, the amount of haemoglobin in the blood, or haemoglobin’s ability to transport oxygen and waste products.
+Anaemias are conditions that reduce red blood cell numbers, the amount of haemoglobin in the blood, or haemoglobin’s ability to transport oxygen and waste products.
 They all leave the person feeling tired and reduce their ability to function.

 |Thalassemia||Genetic (HBA1 & HBA2)||Reduction in haemoglobin production|

 |Acanthocytosis||Genetic||Abnormal blood cells as a result of an inability to digest fats fully|

 |Aplastic anaemia||Genetic, immune disease or toxins||The bone marrow doesn’t create enough blood cells|

 |Megaloblastic anaemia||Genetic||DNA synthesis in red blood cells is inhibited|